 Thankfully, Zoom puts all the password-specific options in the same area.
 You’ll want all of the options shown below to be blue with the white circle on the right.

-Some of these settings may be locked to the on position, like ours above.
+Some of these settings may be locked to the on position.
 If yours are on and locked too, that's a good thing.

 Make sure you have a strong password